Property Management

 Is Owning a Rental Property a Hassle?

-Property owners often decide to hire a property manager or rental property management company because the process of managing a rental property can be such a hassle.
+Property owners often decide to hire a property manager or rental property management company because managing a rental property can be a hassle.

 Rather than being a source of passive income, a rental property can easily become a time suck if the owner/landlord is consumed by maintenance requests, tenant grievances, and having to re-list their property.